perry-mitchell/mead/README.md

 ## Features
 Mead has a unique in-place markdown editor, which is actually SimpleMDE - It offers an interface to edit markdown in the same styling it describes.
 It also has a **preview pane** for side-by-side comparison.

 Mead supports saving and loading files and multiple windows.
+It has hotkey support (New, Open and Save) and supports creating new documents.

 ## Developing
 After running `npm install`, simply run `npm start` to start the app.